behalnihal/elasticsearch-lib/README.md

 # Elasticsearch Library

-This library provides a simple interface for Elasticsearch/Opensearch operations using the Elasticsearch Java API.
+This library provides a simple interface for Elasticsearch/Opensearch operations using the respective Java API.

 ## Setup

 1. Download this project.
-2. Open project in desired IDE.
+2. Open project in desired IDE (IntelliJ IDEA recommended).
 3. run command
  ``` mvn clean install ```
 4. Now add the dependency in your pom.xml file